apache/zeppelin/docs/install/install.md

 ### Downloading Binary Package

 If you want to install Apache Zeppelin with a stable binary package, please visit [Apache Zeppelin download Page](http://zeppelin.apache.org/download.html).

+If you have downloaded `netinst` binary, [install additional interpreters](../manual/interpreterinstallation.html) before you start Zeppelin.
+Or simply run `./bin/install-interpreter.sh --all`.

 After unpacking, jump to [Starting Apache Zeppelin with Command Line](#starting-apache-zeppelin-with-command-line) section.

 ### Building from Source